codexNature/E-Commerce/README.md

-This project was bootstrapped with Create React App.
+This is a simple E-commerce website built with ReactJS and CSS3.

-This is an E-commerce website built with React JS and CSS3.
+Clone the project then,

 Run this project with npm start.